Issue Briefs

 NAICU supports increased federal funding for the proven student aid programs, which work together to ensure that qualified low- and middle-income students who are prepared for college have the same opportunity to get into, persist, and complete college as students with greater resources.

-NAICU advocates for the funding of the Pell Grant program, Supplemental Educational Opportunity Grants (SEOG), Federal Work-Study (FWS), LEAP state partnership grants, TRIO, GEAR UP, and Graduate Assistance in Areas of National Need (GAANN).
+NAICU advocates for the funding of the Pell Grant program, Supplemental Educational Opportunity Grants (SEOG), Federal Work-Study (FWS), TRIO, GEAR UP, and Graduate Assistance in Areas of National Need (GAANN).

-NAICU and the American Council on Education (ACE) co-chair the Student Aid Alliance, which brings together more than 80 organizations representing students, financial aid officers, colleges, and others who support student aid.
-For FY 2022, the Alliance requests that Congress double the maximum Pell Grant award and provide significant increases to all programs.
+NAICU co-founded and participates as a member of the steering committee for the Student Aid Alliance, a coalition that brings together more than 40 organizations representing students, financial aid officers, colleges, and others who support student aid.
+For FY 2025, the Alliance requests that Congress double the maximum Pell Grant award and provide significant increases to all programs.

 About

 The federal student aid programs have enjoyed bipartisan support for decades.
-Currently, the federal government provides $130 billion in student loans, grants, and work study each year to help more than 11 million students pay for college.
+Currently, the federal government provides almost $130 billion in student loans, grants, and work study each year to help more than 9 million students pay for college.

 College presidents are one of the most respected voices heard by Members of Congress.